Updated: Nov 20, 2022

 This article will tell you how to set achievable goals and avoid goal-setting mistakes.
 You'll also get tips on how to avoid giving up so you can achieve success.

-This article will help you learn goal setting techniques that will help you do that.
-Here's what you'll learn in this article.
-Select the link if you want to jump ahead to that section.
+This article will help you learn effective goal-setting techniques that will help you do that.

-Before we start looking at how to set effective goals, let’s take a few minutes to look more closely at why it’s important to set goals and set the right ones for you.
+Before we start looking at how to set effective goals, let’s look more closely at why it’s important to set goals and how to set the right ones for you.

 Why It’s Important to Set Goals